StrongLoop-Evangelists/workshop-marketplace/workshop/02-first-model.md

 (Move up and down to reveal more choices)
 ```

-The type of our `name` property will be `string` in this case, but as you can see, there are many options.
+The type of our `name` property will be `string` in this case, but as we can see, there are many options.
 Having the type set for our properties is important when doing validation, which we will visit later.

 ### Model property: required
 ```